Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 This page gives an introduction to the Alfresco JavaScript API, which can be used from any third party JavaScript library.

 The Alfresco JavaScript API is not normally used directly.
-Instead the Alfresco Application Developement Framework (ADF) is used, which uses the JavaScript API indirectly.
+Instead the Alfresco Application Development Framework (ADF) is used, which uses the JavaScript API indirectly.
 But there are situations when it might be necessary to use the JavaScript API directly, such as when ADF cannot be used.
 ADF is based on Angular and if another JavaScript library such as React has been adopted, then it is beneficial to use the Alfresco JavaScript API directly from React.